 How to Get Rid of Flies on the Patio (11 Tips)

-Please note that I may earn a small commission from purchases made through product links in this article.
+I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

+Flies tend to like our food as much as we do, they fly into our faces, they buzz around our ears, just to name a few grievances.
 And if things get a little too comfortable around the house for flies, they will also be laying their eggs so that future generations of flies can continue annoying us.

 11 Ways to Keep Flies Away Outside

-In no particular order, here are eleven ways to keep flies away from your patio, porch or any outdoor space around your home.
+In no particular order, here are eleven ways to keep flies away from your patio, porch, or any outdoor space around your home.

 1. Clean Up Regularly